 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain three myths help by BPD clients.
+-Name three anger myths held by BPD clients.

--Explain two techniques for reducing stress in the BPD client.
+-Name two techniques for reducing stress in the BPD client.

--Explain three techniques to avoid trigger escalation with BPD clients.
+-Name three techniques to avoid trigger escalation with BPD clients.

--Explain four stages of anger arousal that can be coped with using self-talk slogans.
+-Name four stages of anger arousal that can be coped with using self-talk slogans.

--Explain three active response choices.
+-Name three active response choices.

 -Explain the most common trap for therapists with a borderline client.